mcasperson/SecondBrain/README.md

 SecondBrain is available as a GitHub Action.
 This allows you to generate summaries of your git diffs as part of a GitHub Actions Workflow.

+> [!NOTE]
+> The ability to interact with other data sources via the GitHub Action may be added in the future.

 The action is distributed as the Docker image `ghcr.io/mcasperson/secondbrainaction`.

 Here is an example of how to use the action: